 On that day, when evening had come, he said to them, ‘Let us go across to the other side.’
 And … they took him with them in the boat.
 A great gale arose, and the waves beat into the boat, so that the boat was already being swamped.
 But he was in the stern, asleep on the cushion; and they woke him up and said to him, ‘Teacher, do you not care that we are perishing?’
 He woke up and rebuked the wind, and said to the sea, ‘Peace!
 Be still!’
 Then the wind ceased, and there was a dead calm.
 He said to them, ‘Why are you afraid?
 Have you still no faith?’
 And they were filled with great awe and said to one another, ‘Who then is this, that even the wind and the sea obey him?’ from Mark 4.35-41

-In the early days of this present crisis, the story of Jesus stilling the storm was being read, shared, blogged or preached on more than most.
+In the early days of the pandemic, the story of Jesus stilling the storm was being shared, blogged or preached on more than most.
 It was read as a call to journey with Jesus from fear to faith.

-Important as this is, I question how appropriate it is for what we are facing which is profound trauma, stress and huge, global, long-term upheaval (1).
+Important as this is, I still question the use of that story in that context.
+What we were facing was profound trauma, stress and huge, global, long-term upheaval (1).

 By contrast this Is a single-incident miracle story of instantaneous chaos to calm.
-The biblical stories from the exile period may yet prove to be a source of wisdom and faith building for these times.
+So I still think that the biblical stories from the exile period may yet prove to be a source of wisdom and faith-building in deeply uncertain and anxious times.

 But let’s stay with the story a bit longer.
 What, precisely, is it about?
 Have we understood it?
 Our Bible versions variously call it: ‘Jesus stills the storm’ or ‘The stilling of the storm’.
 The focus is thus on Jesus’s authority and control over the powers – and therefore on his identity.
 Commentaries and preachers tend to prioritise this connection and indeed this is where the story ends – with the disciples in wonder at who Jesus is and in awe that even the wind and waves obey him.